• Skip to primary navigation

 French Rice Pudding with Caramel Sauce

-If you like French rice pudding to be a bit more decadent for dessert, top with salted caramel sauce.
-For some extra topping of toasted nuts in caramel, then top with this easy nougatine.
+If you like a more decadent French rice pudding for dessert, top with salted caramel sauce.
+For even more nutty caramel, top with this easy nougatine.

 This is inspired by chef Stéphane Jégo's restaurant, l'Ami Jean in Paris, famous for his Parisian riz au lait dessert with all the frills.

-Feel free to adapt the recipe using vanilla and replace with the zest of an orange and some nutmeg and cinnamon for something more warming in the winter months.
+Feel free to adapt the recipe using the zest of an orange and nutmeg.
+Cinnamon lovers will for something more warming in the winter months.
 Fan of Spring rhubarb?
-Enjoy it with this rhubarb compote or top with fresh strawberries.

 Rice Pudding Cream Brûlées